pekkah/tanka-graphql/README.md

 * ApolloLink for the provided SignalR hub
 * Apollo GraphQL WebSockets (apollo-link-ws) compatible web socket server (since v0.8.0)
 * Code generation
+* New and improved parser for executable and type system documents (since v2.0.0)

 ## Documentation and packages